 Hidden in the Tulum jungle, the Taak Bi Ha cenote is not well known which makes it even more amazing.
 We spent the entire afternoon snorkeling and swimming in its deep blue cave waters and enjoying the quiet crowd-less atmosphere.

 The entrance cost to the Taak Bi Ha cenote is 200 pesos ($10 USD) and comes with access to swim, snorkel, or scuba dive in the cenote.

 It can be very difficult to capture the essence of a cenote in one shot so I use a Rokinon wide-angle lens to get the most of the scenery into one frame.

 This Rokinon lens is also great for dark settings.
 This lens comes with a low aperture of F2 that can light up a dark scene without adding too much grain.

 Yaxbacaltun is one of the best cenotes in the Yucatan peninsula for swimming and cooling off from the hot Mexico weather.

 The Yaxbacaltun cenote has wide stairs that lead down into a large cave made for swimming.
 The best feature of the Yaxbacaltun cenote is a long swing that will launch you from one edge of the cenote all the way across it deep into the water.

 After spending 6 months driving through all of Mexico we were in much need of a relaxing spot to reboot and the Yaxbacaltun cenote was the perfect place to do that.

-We spent the entire day swinging, jumping and swimming in this cenote.
-And for 30 peso entrance fee ($1.50 USD) the Yaxbacaltun cenote is one of the cheapest cenotes in the Yucatan area.
+We spent the entire day swinging, jumping, and swimming in this cenote.
+And for a 30 peso entrance fee ($1.50 USD) the Yaxbacaltun cenote is one of the cheapest cenotes in the Yucatan area.